judgelord/PP510/docs/memos.md

 **Clarity**

-- Avoid passive voice
+- **Avoid passive voice**; it obscures who is doing or ought to do things.
+This is critical because issue analysis assigns blame and all policies are made and implemented by certain officials (often different ones).
+Policies do not face oposition; *someone* opposes them.
+Policies are not drafted; *someone* drafts them.
+Policies are not implemented; *someone* implements them.
+These are essential points on which to be extremely clear.
-- Use a grammar checker like Microsoft Word or Grammarly to catch missing commas, etc.
+- **Use a grammar checker** like Microsoft Word or Grammarly to catch missing commas, etc. (They may also check for passive voice.)
-- Have someone read your memo and mark each sentence as clear or not clear
+- **Have someone read your memo** and mark each sentence as clear or not clear (including passive voice)

 **Formatting**